 This is a chance to contribute to peace by offering acts of solidarity and hope.

-We have been running the Being Peace retreat in Israel and Palestine since 2006, and over nearly 15 years we have established a relationship of trust and friendship in the villages and communities we work with.
+We have been running Being Peace retreats in Israel and Palestine since 2006, and over nearly 15 years we have established a relationship of trust and friendship in the villages and communities we work with.
 These day retreats are a way of keeping this peace building process going.
+We're really overjoyed to be joining with Engaged Dharma how have been working in this area of bringing their social action and creative meditation practice to the front lines of engagement for many years.

 By not allowing ourselves to be limited by the constructed roles we have been taught to play, we can directly express our human goodness ourselves.
 This is a chance to experience the situation more directly; beyond stereotypes, media images and fearful projections.
 Although this can sound challenging we find this unfolds as a time of deep healing, inspiration, and hope.

-The retreat days will be facilitated by Zohar Lavie and Nathan Glyde.
+The retreat days will be facilitated by Nathan Glyde and Zohar Lavie from SanghaSeva, and Aviv Tatarsky and Shlomit Lapid from Engaged Dharma.

 By tuning into the feeling of sangha as a community of support, we can go beyond what we feel is possible alone.